-The ESL supports aquatic features that are likely jurisdictional waters of the U.S. and waters of the state, and regulated coastal riparian features (Caltrans 2019a), including Relatively Permanent Waters (RPW), Non-Relatively Permanent Waters (Non-RPW), Clean Water Act Section 404 Wetlands, and riparian features, per Coastal Commission guidelines.
-The USACE, Regional Water Quality Control Board (RWQCB), CDFW, California Coastal Commission (CCC), and/or U.S. Environmental Protection Agency (U.S. EPA) regulate some or all of these streams.
+The ESL supports aquatic features that are likely jurisdictional waters of the U.S. and waters of the state, and regulated coastal features (Caltrans 2019a), including Relatively Permanent Waters (RPW), Non-Relatively Permanent Waters (Non-RPW), Clean Water Act Section 404 Wetlands, and coastal features, per Coastal Commission guidelines.
+The USACE, Regional Water Quality Control Board (RWQCB), CDFW, California Coastal Commission (CCC), and/or U.S. Environmental Protection Agency (U.S. EPA) regulate some or all of these features.

 In total, 0.186 acre of potential waters of the U.S. and state were identified in the survey area, consisting of 0.135 acre of palustrine emergent nonpersistent wetland and 0.051 acre of non-wetland waters.
-Of these, 0.172 acre are within the Coastal Zone would also be considered coastal jurisdictional features.
-In addition, 0.424 acre of one-parameter potentially jurisdictional coastal features were also identified, for a total of 0.596 acre of coastal waters (0.014 acre of non-wetland waters of the U.S. are outside of the Coastal Zone) (Caltrans 2019a).
+Of these, 0.172 acre are within the Coastal Zone and would also be considered coastal jurisdictional features (0.014 acre of non-wetland waters of the U.S. is outside of the Coastal Zone).
+In addition, 0.451 acre of potentially jurisdictional coastal features were also identified, for a total of 0.623 acre of coastal waters (Caltrans 2019a).
 See Appendix I for wetland and other waters mapping.